Cotton Holds Steady on Thursday

-Cotton futures posted marginally mixed trade on Thursday, with nearby March down a point and other contracts up 2 to 3 points.
+Cotton prices are trying to end the week with some strength, as contracts are up 25 to 32 points in early Friday trade.
+Futures posted marginally mixed trade on Thursday, with nearby March down a point and other contracts up 2 to 3 points.
 The outside markets were pressure factors, as crude oil futures were down $0.51/barrel.
 The US dollar index was up 0.113 on the day.

 Export Sales data from USDA showed cotton bookings at 188,909 RB in the week that ended on 1/30, a 4-week low.
 That was down 32.63% from last week and 33.5% below the same week last year.
 Turkey was the buyer of 49,700 RB, with44,300 RB for Pakistan.
 Shipments were tallied at 221,058 RB, back up 44% from last week but down 11.05% from the same week in 2024.
 Vietnam was the largest destination of 58,900 TB, with 36,400 RB shipped to Pakistan.